 We will not dive into all of the many details of what these emails should look like right now.

-Check out the Inbox Funnels course that is more information than a simple article could hold.
+Check out the Drop Ship Blueprint course that is more information than a simple article could hold.

 An Important Thing to Remember About Shopify Email Marketing